Katie-Swinea/CapstoneStarterRepo/Documentation/Signoffs/MainProcessor.md

 **Arduino Integration**

 The Jetson Nano will integrate with the interceptor's Arduino controller aiming mechanism [7].
-Through GPIO communication, the Jetson Nano commands the Arduino  to adjust the interceptor's position, aligning it with the golf ball's predicted path.
+The Jetson Nano will communicate with the Arduino using SPI interface.
+The pins: 'spi_ce0_n' (Enable), 'spi_clk' (Clock), 'spi_mosi' (Master Out Slave In), and 'spi_miso' (Master In Slave Out) the pins will handle data transmission from the Jetson Nano to the Arduino and vice versa.
+By connecting these pins, the Jetson Nano can act as an SPI master, sending location information and firing information while receiving data from the Arduino acting as a slave.

 Real-time trajectory data calculated by the Jetson Nano will then wait for the Arduino to send back a confirmation signal to confirm the position of the interceptor.
 This can apply to the X-Axis and Y-Axis of the system to be able to know if the interceptor controller aimed to the correct position [6].